 Copyright aims to protect the specific way the article has been written to describe an experiment and the results.
 Journal of Educational Management and Instruction is committed to its authors to protect and defend their work and their reputation and takes allegations of infringement, plagiarism, ethical disputes, and fraud very seriously.
 Journal of Educational Management and Instruction is published under the terms of the Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
 We use the restrictive license (non-commercial) as follows:

 BY (attribution): Users are allowed to share, distribute and redistribute the published article in any medium or format, with an identification of the authors and its initial publication in this journal.
 Authors are encouraged to post and distribute their articles immediately after publication (e.g., institutional or public repositories, personal websites).
-Authors are allowed to enter into additional contractual arrangements for the non-exclusive distribution of the published and an acknowledgment of its initial publication in this journal.

 NC (non-commercial): Users are not allowed to use the article commercially without the permission of the authors.
 Authors agree explicitly that the published article is indexed worldwide in databases, repositories and indexation services, even if these services operate on a commercial basis.
 Authors grant Journal of Educational Management and Instruction explicit the right to include the published articles in databases, repositories and indexation services.